Board of Directors

 Thaddeus Taylor, Member-at-Large While working as an Tour Actor/Director for Missoula Children’s Theatre, Thaddeus learned he would only be fulfilled when working with children regularly.
 A move to Chattanooga resulted in a degree in Human Ecology from UTC, more than a decade as an informal science educator and marriage while still performing in community productions.
 Thaddeus is currently a Flight Director at the UTC Challenger STEM learning center and believes the richest learning follows curiosity.

-Elizabeth Tallman, Member-at-Large is the Director of Education at United Way of Greater Chattanooga.
+Elizabeth Tallman, Secretary is the Director of Education at United Way of Greater Chattanooga.
 Elizabeth served with the National Office of Head Start, The Bethlehem Community Center, the US Army Corps of Engineers and the University of Tennessee at Chattanooga where she received her Masters in Nonprofit Management and her undergraduate in Communications.
 She has certifications from: the State of Tennessee as an ACEs Trainer (Adverse Childhood Experiences); The National Council for Behavioral Health in Youth Mental Health First Aid; The Forum For Youth Investment as a Youth Work Methods Trainer; The National Mentoring Partnership as an Essentials Trainer; she is an Outdoor Ambassador for the City of Chattanooga and on the APEX (Action Plan for Educational Excellence) Steering Committee for UnifiED as a supporter of public education.
 You can find her gardening or dancing with her daughters at her home in Brainerd Hills on any given day.